mcp-team/mcp-starter-pack/guides/graph_basics.md

 ## Solution

-A basic problem like this can be solved in many different ways, i'm going to section off each solution based off different ways to represent a graph.
-This will help you understand the different approaches people can use to solve graph problems.
+A basic problem like this can be solved in many different ways, i'm going to section off each solution based off different data structures to represent a graph.
+Each data structure have their pros and cons.

-### Solution 1 (Adjacency Matrix)
+### Solution 1 Adjacency Matrix

 #### Overview